Russia not an immediate threat to NATO states, Stoltenberg says

 "What we see is more unpredictability, more insecurity, more unrest...
 (But) I believe we don't see any immediate threat against any NATO country from the east," he told NRK public radio.

-NATO has repeatedly criticized Moscow's involvement in the Ukraine conflict and demanded it fully endorse a ceasefire agreement there.
+NATO has repeatedly criticised Moscow's involvement in the Ukraine conflict and demanded it fully endorse a ceasefire agreement there.
 Russia denies providing troops or arms to support separatists rebels in eastern Ukraine.

 The Ukraine conflict has in particular unnerved Latvia, Lithuania and Estonia, the only parts of the former Soviet Union that have joined NATO.